-During your visit you will see a central rotunda that features a grand, ten-story atrium topped by a spectacular Tiffany glass dome measuring 40 feet in diameter, while standing on luxurious, richly hued, hand-tufted New Zealand wool carpeting.
-You will learn more interesting facts about the buildings and the restoration process from the Docent.
+During your visit you will see a central rotunda that features a grand, ten-story atrium topped by a spectacular Tiffany glass dome measuring 40 feet in diameter, while standing on luxurious, richly-hued, hand-tufted New Zealand wool carpeting.
+You will learn more interesting facts about the building and the restoration process from the volunteer docent.

 ABOUT THIS BUILDING